 - Every client in commercial real estate will usually have an accountant and a solicitor that supports them with property information and advice.
 Ask those clients to give you introductions to their legal and financial support professionals.
 It is a fact that those accountants and solicitors will have other clients that are likely to need property assistance from time to time.

 - Most top real estate agents will ask for the referral business at the appropriate time.
 Only you can judge when that time exists, although the question needs to be asked.
 When it comes to a sale situation, it is likely to be after the settlement has been transacted.
 When it comes to lease situation, it is likely to be when the lease has been completely signed and satisfied financially by all parties.

 - Some clients and prospects will expect something in return for a referral, lead or an opportunity.
-Gives an benefits may apply.
-As to what you can do for them in return for the referral will be subject to professional business protocol, and the laws and legality of property transactions as they apply in your location.
+As to what you can do for them in return for the referral will be subject to professional business protocol, and the laws and legalities of property transactions as they apply in your location.
 There is nothing wrong with contributing to a charity on behalf of the person that gave you a referral.

-It is interesting to note that many agents struggle with the referral side of the business.
-They either forget the process entirely, or don’t do it very well at all.
+It is interesting to note that many agents struggle with the referral side of the business or forget to explore it.
+They either forget the process entirely or don’t do it very well at all.
 Build your systems so that leads and opportunities can be generated from the people that know you and that you have served.